 Protect your family's privacy →The legal processes that transfer wealth and property also create the public records that make the recipients findable.

-In most states, probate is a public process.
-Filings can include the names of heirs, the existence and sometimes value of assets, and the identity of executors and administrators.
-Data brokers don't index probate records directly, but the resulting property transfers and name changes feed into their pipelines.
+In most states, probate is public.
+Filings name heirs, list assets and values, and identify executors.
+Brokers don't ingest probate directly, but the resulting deed transfers and name changes feed straight into their pipelines.

-Estate proceedings formalize family relationships in legal records.
-Broker profiles that previously listed family members as "possible associates" can now confirm those connections through court filings and property co-ownership records.
-This makes the family tree more complete and more searchable.
+Estate proceedings formalize family ties in legal records.
+Profiles that listed relatives as "possible associates" now have court filings and co-ownership records to confirm them — making the family tree more complete and more searchable.

-Adult children or younger family members who had minimal broker exposure can suddenly appear across multiple sites when they inherit property or become trust beneficiaries.
-The estate transition creates a burst of new records for people who may not have had significant listings before.
+Adult children with minimal prior exposure can suddenly appear across multiple sites once they inherit property or become beneficiaries.
+The transition creates a burst of new records for people who weren't significantly listed before.

 Background reading:How public records directories work

-See where are publishing your family's personal information from public records.
+See which sites are publishing your family's personal information from public records.

-Protect your family's privacy →We scan every place that knows you for each family member involved in the transition.
+Protect your family's privacy →We scan the web for each family member involved in the transition.
 You'll see which sites have their information, how records are connected across family members, and what new listings have appeared from the transition.

 Removal requests go out for all covered family members.
-Operator-group resolution addresses every place that knows yous that share data.
+Operator-group resolution addresses the broker networks that share data.
 Cross-referenced family listings are handled as part of the same workflow.

 Each removal is verified after processing.
-Non-compliant brokers receive legal deletion requests under CCPA and GDPR.
-Persistent listings get additional remediation.
+Non-compliant brokers receive legal removal requests under CCPA and GDPR, and when a listing reappears we re-submit.

 Estate transitions can take months or years to complete.
 As each step generates new records, continuous monitoring catches the resulting listings and submits removals before the information spreads further.